SENPAI-Molecular-Dynamics/SENPAI/README.md

 - `--reduce_potential` Reduces the potential energy to the provided value (pJ) or lower (defaults to 10 pJ)

-- `--srand` Specifies an integer seed for randomization.
+- `--srand` Specifies an unsigned integer seed for randomization.
 If the seed is not specified, the program will default to a random-enough seed.

 ## Example use